PochoLabs/Harp-Bootstrap-Starter/README.md

 # Harp-Bootstrap Starter
 A rapid prototyping tool using Harp.js and Twitter Bootstrap.

+Harp.js can be a really cool tool for rapid prototyping, or simply some wireframing.
+That's how I use it at least.

+This is a tool I built for myself so I can easily make wireframes for clients.

 ## Requirements

 Assuming you have NPM (Node Package Manager) on your machine, just run: